argentlabs/eth-mithril/README.md

-# Mithril: an Open-Source Mixer for Mobile-friendly private transfers on Ethereum
+# Hopper: an Open-Source Mixer for Mobile-friendly private transfers on Ethereum

 This project allows the private transfer of value from one Ethereum account to another, via an iOS client.